 William describes his early childhood.
-He remembers World War II and talks about his evacuation experiences in Lincolnshire.
+He remembers the Second World War and talks about his evacuation experiences in Lincolnshire.

 |Year of Birth||1930|